Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Results and Discussion

-Next, assuming that the S-wave $D^0nn$ system is halo-bound, we present our results pertaining to its Samba structure~\cite{Yamashita:2004pv}.
-In Fig.~\ref{fig:form_factor_plots}, we plot the various LO S-wave one- and two-body matter density form factors for the ground ($m=0$) and the first two excited ($m=1,2$) trimer states for the $D^0nn$ system.
-Here, we demonstrate our numerical results by fixing a small {\it ad hoc} value of the three-body binding energy, say, $B_3=2.0$~MeV (i.e., $B_T=0.18$~MeV) for the first two ($m=1,2$) excited states, corresponding to $\Lambda_{\rm reg} \approx 1.3$~GeV ($1.7$~GeV) for the first ($m=1$) excited state and $\Lambda_{\rm reg} \approx 31$~GeV ($36$~GeV) for the second ($m=2$) excited state (despite barely qualifying as realizable Efimov states given the large critical cut-offs at which they appear above the threshold, see left panel of Fig.~\ref{fig:B_T_m_012}).
-As for the ground ($m=0$) state, we prefer to demonstrate our form factor results for a somewhat larger value of the three-body binding energy, say, $B_3=3.82$~MeV (i.e., $B_T=2.0$~MeV), lest numerical artifacts arise in the small cut-off region.
-The non-linear nature of the form factors is evident over a substantial range of low-momentum transfers, say, up to the pion mass ($k^2 \equiv |{\bf k}|^2 \lesssim m^2_\pi$).
-However, in the $k^2\sim 0$ region they may be considered approximately linear with constant slopes, which in turn determine the corresponding mean squared radii.
-We find that the ground state form factors look significantly different from those of the excited states.
-Such differences in the character of the unrenormalized results (i.e., those obtained excluding the 3BF) are naturally anticipated, given the fact that only very shallow (near-threshold) trimer states with $B_T\to 0$ (however, with the regulator substantially larger than $m_\pi$) occur within the region of the universality of the Efimov spectrum.
-With the binding momenta and regulator cut-offs of comparable size, our ground state results are likely to be plagued by poor numerical convergence in the small cut-off region.
-Hence, for a more robust prediction, it is desirable to compare the results for a different regularization scheme, such as the Gaussian scheme.
-This would, however, require us to re-determine the corresponding 3BF RG limit cycle in the adopted regularization, which may, in principle, be different from the sharp cut-off scheme, Fig.~\ref{fig:limitcycle}.
-Such a comparative study shall be undertaken in a future work.
+Next, we demonstrate our results for the halo-bound Samba structure~\cite{Yamashita:2004pv} of the S-wave $D^0nn$ system in the context of the idealized ZCL scenario only.
+In Fig.~\ref{fig:form_factor_plots}, we plot the various LO one- and two-body matter density form factors for the ground state ($m=0$) and the first two excited trimer states ($m=1,2$).
+Here, we present our numerical results by assuming a small {\it ad hoc} threshold value of the three-body binding energy, say $B_3=1.92$~MeV (or equivalently, $S_n=0.1$~MeV) for each of the three shallowest Efimov states ($m=0,1,2$) beyond their respective critical cutoffs $\Lambda^{(0,1,2)}_{\rm crit}\approx 48~{\rm MeV},\, 1122~{\rm MeV}$ and $23932$~MeV).
+The excited states characterized by $S_n=0.1$~MeV are associated with regulator values $\Lambda_{\rm reg} \approx 1.47$~GeV ($m=1$) and $\Lambda_{\rm reg} \approx 31.47$~GeV ($m=2$).
+Owing to their large critical cutoffs, they are only marginally realizable as Efimov states (cf. upper-left panel of Fig.~\ref{fig:B_T_m_012}).
+Regarding the ground state ($m=0$), the same binding energy corresponds to the regulator value $\Lambda_{\rm reg} \approx 68$~MeV.
+The non-linear behavior of the form factors is evident over a broad range of low-momentum {transfers, extending up to approximately} the pion mass ($k^2 \equiv |{\bf k}|^2 \lesssim m^2_\pi$).
+However, in the $k\sim 0$ region, they can be approximated as linear with a constant slope, which in turn determines the corresponding mean squared radius.
+We find that the ground state form factors are significantly different from those of the excited states.
+Such differences in the behavior of the unrenormalized results (i.e., those obtained excluding the 3BF) are naturally anticipated, as only the very shallow trimer states with $S_n\sim 0$, and with regulator scales $\Lambda_{\rm reg}$ sufficiently exceeding $m_\pi$, fall within the domain of Efimov universality.
+With the binding momenta and regulator cutoffs of comparable size, our ground state results are likely to be plagued with poor numerical convergence for small regulator cutoffs.
+Hence, for a more robust prediction, it is desirable to compare these results with a different regularization scheme, such as the Gaussian scheme.
+This would, however, require us to re-determine the corresponding RG limit cycle in the adopted regularization scheme, which, in principle, can exhibit qualitative differences from our sharp cutoff scheme result displayed in Fig.~\ref{fig:limitcycle}.
+This comparative study shall be considered in future work.